YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 ++++++++++++++++++++++++++
 ydb_tprestart_log_delta
 ++++++++++++++++++++++++++
-**ydb_tprestart_log_delta (gtm_tprestart_log_delta)** specifies the number of transaction restarts for which YottaDB should wait before reporting a transaction restart to the operator logging facility.
-If ydb_tprestart_log_delta is not defined, YottaDB initializes ydb_tprestart_log_delta to 0.
+**ydb_tprestart_log_delta (gtm_tprestart_log_delta)** specifies the frequency with which YottaDB reports transaction restarts to the syslog.
+A value of 1 means that every transaction restart is to be reported.
+If ydb_tprestart_log_delta is not defined, YottaDB initializes ydb_tprestart_log_delta to 0, meaning that no restarts are to be reported, regardless of the value of :ref:`ydb-tprestart-log-first-env-var`.

+.. _ydb-tprestart-log-first-env-var:

 ++++++++++++++++++++++++++
 ydb_tprestart_log_first
 ++++++++++++++++++++++++++
-**ydb_tprestart_log_first (gtm_tprestart_log_first)** specifies the initial number of transaction restarts which YottaDB should report before pacing transaction restart reports to the operator logging facility using the :ref:`ydb-tprestart-log-delta-env-var` value.
+**ydb_tprestart_log_first (gtm_tprestart_log_first)** specifies the initial number of transaction restarts which YottaDB should report before pacing subsequent transaction restart reports to the syslog using the :ref:`ydb-tprestart-log-delta-env-var` value.
 If :ref:`ydb-tprestart-log-delta-env-var` is defined and ydb_tprestart_log_first is not defined, YottaDB initializes ydb_tprestart_log_first to 0.

 +++++++++++++++++++++
 ydb_trace_gbl_name